claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/How-to-do-Jekyll-(Misc).markdown

 ## Category archive

 I didn't manage to get this working.
+I was using [category archive](https://github.com/shigeya/jekyll-category-archive-plugin).
 There are build errors related to the plugin when you run jekyll serve locally, that will probably contain the key for how to fix it.
 See [commit 8f43b44](https://github.com/claresudbery/clare-wiki-ably/commit/8f43b44) for when I added the plugin.